 Long-Term Relationships and Marriages

-The LGBTQ community has been fighting for their rights and trying to gain acceptance in society for many decades.
-This struggle has affected long-term relationships.
-As Scott A. Kramer describes, "(In the past) when gays had long-term relationships, they hid their relationships so they would not experience rejection from their families and friends.
+The LGBTQ community and allies have been fighting for equal rights for many decades.
+This struggle has affected the nature of long-term relationships.
+As Kramer described, "(In the past) when gay (individuals) had long-term relationships, they hid their relationships so they would not experience rejection from their families and friends.
 Often, life partners were presented to families and friends as their roommates or friends, without going into the nature of the relationship."
+With the supreme court ruling in 2015 that legalized same sex marriage, acceptance and support of same-sex relationships and marriages has grown to about 61 percent as of 2019.

 Permanent Gay Relationships More Accepted

-Scott A. Kramer notes that because of the gay rights movement, it's easier now for gay couples to envision having a relationship rather than being on the outskirts of society.
+Kramer notesd that because of the gay rights movement, it's easier now for gay couples to envision having a relationship rather than being on the outskirts of society.

 "Heterosexual relationships and gay relationships are becoming more similar as gay relationships are assimilated into heterosexual culture.
 Gay couples want the same things heterosexuals do.
 They want to find a partner, love, and happiness.
 They want a family, whether it consists of two or more people, to buy a house, and go on vacation."